muratk5n/thirdwave/en/README.md

 ---

-Russia has better Pacific access than China.
-CH is blocked by a string of Japanese islands RU did not let another string of islands to be used against it.
+Russia has better Pacific access than China, not blocked by a string of Japanese islands.

 Janes: "The Russian military has deployed... mobile coastal defence missile system in the Kuril Islands, a chain in the northwest Pacific